What is keratosis pilaris?

 - Reducing gluten intake

-- Tribe's 'Smoothing Body Moisturiser' and 'Smoothing Shower Gel'
+- Tribe's 'Smoothing Body Moisturiser'

 An effective way to get rid of the bumps is with regular exfoliation.
 Physical exfoliation (rubbing) isn’t always ideal though, as it can irritate the already inflamed skin.